Welcome to the General Artwork forum rules topic.

 Prohibited Topics & Where They Go Instead

-* No music files; they go in Music & Movies
+* No music files; they go in Fan-Created Media

-* No sound files; they go in Music & Movies
+* No sound files; they go in Fan-Created Media

-* No animations; they go in Music & Movies
+* No animations; they go in Fan-Created Media

-* No movies with sound and/or music, they go in Music & Movies
+* No movies with sound and/or music, they go in Fan-Created Media

-* No spritesheets (pixel art designed for computer games, animations, comics, etc.); belong in Shops & Kits
+* No spritesheets (pixel art designed for computer games, animations, comics, etc.); belong in Comics

 * No comics; belong in Comics

-* No games; computer games go in Fan-Created Games
+* No games; computer games go in Fan-Created Media

 Note: Card game topics belong in Games & Trivia.
 If you make a General Artwork topic to display the card artwork itself, comments in that topic may only be artwork-related, not playing the card game itself.
 (And by contrast, a card game topic in G&T is for playing the game, not to review the artistry of the cards.)

 * No request topics.
-These may go in your signature, as PMs to artists whose work you admire, or as posts in one of the specially-approved shops in Shops & Kits.
+These may go in your signature or as PMs to artists whose work you admire.

 * No post-it-here topics.
 If you want to see other people's artwork, browse the Artwork forums.
 Or, you may put a line in your signature asking for others to PM you links to their art topics to review or the like.